ngxs/store/docs/README.md

 NGXS is modeled after the CQRS pattern popularly implemented in libraries like Redux and NGRX but reduces boilerplate by using modern TypeScript features such as classes and decorators.

+## New to NGXS?
+If your just getting started with NGXS, I recommend you head over to the [concepts](concepts/README.md) and then explore the rich ecosystem of examples in the [community resources](community/projects.md) page.